UnicodingUnicorn/webml/backend/README.md

 ##### Success

 Redirect to minio pre-signed URL to download the model labels.
+Please note the data is unparsed, only batched data is parsed.

 ##### Errors